 Although ground-based QKD devices are commercially available today, their capacity is very limited.
 Existing systems rely on fibre optic cables to transmit quantum particles on land, but the signal becomes unreliable at a distance of over 200 kilometres.
 In order to integrate QKD with all forms of communication technology across the world, the network must be able to use satellites instead of cables.

 The QEYSSat mission will perform a demonstration of QKD from space.
-Individual photons will be sent through a laser link from a ground station to a microsatellite, which will use the QKD protocol to establish a key that will be retransmitted to a second ground station.
+Individual photons will be sent through a laser link from a ground station to a microsatellite, which will use the QKD protocol to establish a key shared by both the ground station and the satellite.
+This protocol can also be used to share a key between two ground stations using the satellite as a secure node.
 This trial will allow Canadian scientists to study how QKD behaves in space, and lay the groundwork for a global network supporting the exchange of encryption keys over long distances.

 Since the encryption key cannot be compromised, it is virtually impossible to crack, regardless of any current or future technology.
 Integrating this technology into our communication networks would guarantee the privacy of Canadians' public, private, and commercial data.